Infineon AURIX: Supply security

 Infineon has set up dual-fab manufacturing using two local separated Frontend production sites.
 Both sites are using identical certified processes and tooling.
-All products from both sides will be AEC-Q100 qualified and are manufactured in a 65 nm technology.
+All products from both sides will be AEC-Q100 qualified and are manufactured in a 65 nm technology.Infineon has officially stated that the embedded flash technology for TC39xXX utilizes a 40 nm manufacturing process.

 Tools and software

 Infineon has several full-featured evaluation boards for their TriCore product line.
 Development tools for evaluation such as compilers, debuggers and AURIX Development Studio IDE are included, as well as technical documentation: user manuals, architecture manuals, application notes, data sheets, board documentation.